pagkly/Zed/Investopedia3/How the Non-Accelerating Inflation Rate of Unemployment Works.md

 ## How NAIRU Came About

 In 1958, New Zealand born economist William Phillips wrote a paper titled "The Relation between Unemployment and the Rate of Money Wage Rates" in the United Kingdom.
 In his paper, Phillips described the supposed inverse relationship between unemployment levels and the rate of inflation.
-This relationship was referred to as the [Phillips curve](https://www.investopedia.com/terms/p/phillipscurve.asp).6 However, during the severe recession of 1974 to 1975, inflation, and unemployment rates both reached historic levels, and people began to doubt the theoretical basis of the Phillips curve.7 8
+This relationship was referred to as the [[Phillips curve]](https://www.investopedia.com/terms/p/phillipscurve.asp).6 However, during the severe recession of 1974 to 1975, inflation, and unemployment rates both reached historic levels, and people began to doubt the theoretical basis of the Phillips curve.7 8

 Milton Friedman and other critics argued that government macroeconomic policies were being driven by a low unemployment target, which caused the expectations of inflation to change.
 This led to accelerated inflation rather than reduced unemployment.
 It was then agreed that government economic policies should not be influenced by unemployment levels below a critical level also known as the “[natural rate of unemployment](https://www.investopedia.com/terms/n/naturalunemployment.asp)."9

-NAIRU was first introduced in 1975 as the noninflationary rate of unemployment (NIRU) by Franco Modigliani and Lucas Papademos.10 It was an improvement of the concept of the "natural rate of unemployment" by [Milton Friedman](https://www.investopedia.com/terms/m/milton-friedman.asp).11
+NAIRU was first introduced in 1975 as the noninflationary rate of unemployment (NIRU) by Franco Modigliani and Lucas Papademos.10 It was an improvement of the concept of the "natural rate of unemployment" by [[Milton Friedman]](https://www.investopedia.com/terms/m/milton-friedman.asp).11

 ## The Correlation Between Unemployment and Inflation

-Suppose that the [unemployment rate](https://www.investopedia.com/terms/u/unemploymentrate.asp) is at 5% and the inflation rate is 2%.
+Suppose that the [[unemployment rate]](https://www.investopedia.com/terms/u/unemploymentrate.asp) is at 5% and the inflation rate is 2%.
 Assuming that both of these values remain the same for a period, it can then be said that when unemployment is under 5%, it is natural for an inflation rate of over 2% to correspond with it.
 Critics cite that it is unlikely to have a static rate of unemployment that lasts for long periods of time because of different levels of factors affecting the workforce and employers (such as natural disasters and political instability) that can quickly shift this equilibrium.

 The theory states that if the actual unemployment rate is less than the NAIRU level for a few years, inflationary expectations rise, so the inflation rate tends to increase.
 If the actual unemployment rate is higher than the NAIRU level, inflationary expectations fall so the inflation rate decreases.
 If both the unemployment rate and the NAIRU level are equal, the inflation rate remains constant.